A cavity is a decayed part of a tooth caused by plaque.

 General Tooth Sensitivity

 What does a cavity feel like?
 With a cavity, you will likely experience tooth sensitivity that can range from mild to severe.
-Sensitivity is one of the most common symptoms of a cavity and can seem to occur out of nowhere.
+Tooth sensitivity, which can be sensitivity to cold or hot food to tooth pain, is one of the most common symptoms of a cavity and can seem to occur out of nowhere.

 2. 02